 Did you know that properties in close vicinity of cellphone towers are priced lower than those having a safe distance between the property and the tower?
 Have you ever wondered why?
 Studies show that cellphone towers emit massive amounts of EMFs, which can be damaging to our health and wellbeing.

-So, you’ve recently heard news of plans to erect a new cell phone tower in your neighbourhood, in your kids’ school, or close to where you work.
+So, you’ve recently heard news of plans to erect a new cell phone tower in your neighbourhood, in your kids’ school, or close to where you work, and you are concerned about the health implications.
 How can you legally fight this becoming a reality?
 Read on for some tips on action you can take:

 See if you can engage with the landowner of the property where the cellphone tower is planned to be installed.
 Try to chat to them about the proposed tower and the concerns you have – they might not be aware of the harmful effects of EMF.

 Engage with Council.
 Were you given a document from your Council to alert you to the proposed tower?
 If so, make use of the contact details provided on it.
 A helpful example of a template of a rejection letter to the City of Cape Town can be found here.
 Your local Ward Councillor, whose details you can find online, is another useful person to be in contact with.